-Anzac Bridge has undergone routine maintenance since its opening in 1995.
+ANZAC Bridge has undergone routine maintenance since its opening in 1995.
 In the intervening period bridge technology has improved and a number of maintenance, safety and structural issues have arisen.
-From 2011 to 2013 major works were undertaken.
+From 2011 to 2013 remedial works were undertaken.

 Early in the life of the bridge the stay cables were subject to serious vibrations.
 Stay cable vibrations induced by wind, 18. rain and traffic movement cause cable fatigue and ultimately shorten the life of the bridge.
 Experimentation using heavy ropes tying the cables diagonally back to the deck reduced the problem.

 A more permanent solution replaced the ropes with spring loaded thin stabilising cables between the stay cables and the deck.

 The spring failure safety link was added later.

 With the bridge sixteen years old, in late 2011 Bridge Solutions Alliance, a consortium of Baulderstone, Freyssinet Australia, Sage Automation and the Roads and Maritime Service commenced an extensive upgrade and maintenance program.
 (See video ANZAC Bridge Maintenance Program 2011 visualisation)

 At a cost of $61 million the program included

 Edge beam walkways were built each side of the bridge with a temporary rail line built to allow movement of heavy items by rail trucks and for a moveable platform to access the stay cables.

 The rails and transport equipment were removed when the maintenance works were completed.

 Cable bridge technology has significantly improved since the anti vibration cables were installed.
 They were removed and vibration was dealt with using radial dampers at the deck end and the application of a helical rib over the length of the stay cable.